 While you may be tempted to buy a prefabricated organizer, it’ll be surprisingly expensive when you tally up the cost of all the pieces.
 The materials for our organizer cost only $150.
 We used 1-1/2 sheets of oak veneer plywood, plus several types of standard oak trim that you’ll find at most home centers and lumberyards.
 (See the Cutting List in Additional Information below.)

-Keep in mind that if you use other wood species, you may have trouble finding matching trim, and you'll have to custom-cut it from solid boards on a table saw.
-If you choose to paint your organizer, you can use less expensive plywood and trim, and cut your expenses by about one-third.
+Keep in mind that if you use other wood species, you may have trouble finding matching trim, and you’ll have to custom-cut it from solid boards on a table saw.
+If you choose to paint your DIY closet shelves organizer, you can use less expensive plywood and trim, and cut your expenses by about one-third.

-Figure A: Closet Organizer
+Figure A: DIY Closet Shelves Organizer

 To print out a copy of this illustration, go to Additional Information at the end of this article.